toefel18/kluster/README.md

 ### Load Balancing

+None.
-All nodes process each request from the client only once, but only 1 node writes its processing result to RESPONSE topic.
+All nodes process each request from the client only once (through the ALL topic).
+But only 1 node writes its processing result to the RESPONSE topic (through the ONE topic).

-NB.
-The ONE topic can be partitioned, also giving some load balancing.
+So no load balancing in sql statement executions.

 ### Consistency